hosterzzz/AsciiArtify/doc/MVP.md

 ### Minimum Viable Product (MVP):
-Goal: Create a minimal functional product that can be brought to market and receive feedback from users.
+##Goal: Create a minimal functional product that can be brought to market and receive feedback from users.
 In our case, this is a demonstration of the AsciiArtify application

 Documentation content: MVP documentation should include more details compared to PoC.
 Typically, this includes defining functional requirements, interface design, technical architecture, execution plan, test plan, scaling plan, and implementation strategy.

-Checking the operation of the AsciiArtify application Forward the ports with the following command:
+##Checking the operation of the AsciiArtify application
+##Forward the ports with the following command:

-$k port-forward svc/ambassador 8081:80
+- #k port-forward svc/ambassador 8081:80
 Forwarding from 127.0.0.1:8081 -> 80
 Forwarding from [::1]:8081 -> 80
 Handling connection for 8081

-$ curl curl -F 'image=@Linux.png' localhost:8081/img/
+- #curl curl -F 'image=@Linux.png' localhost:8081/img/

-✗ k get svc -n demo
+- #k get svc -n demo
 NAME                     TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                                                 AGE demo-api                 ClusterIP      10.43.133.224   <none>        80/TCP                                                  25d
 demo-ascii               ClusterIP      10.43.79.61     <none>        80/TCP                                                  25d